-Additional materials for creating smokefree housing are available on our website at www.changelabsolutions. org/tobacco-control, including a Sample California Ordinance Regulating Smoking in Multi-Unit Housing.
+Additional materials for creating smokefree housing are available on our website at www.changelabsolutions.org/tobacco-control, including a Sample California Ordinance Regulating Smoking in Multi-Unit Housing.

 This material was made possible by funds received from the California Department of Public Health, under contract #04-35336.
-ChangeLab Solutions formerly existed under the name Public Health Law & Policy (PHLP).
-Any references to PHLP in this publication should now be understood to refer to ChangeLab Solutions.
 ChangeLab Solutions is a nonprofit organization that provides legal information on matters relating to public health.
 The legal information provided in this document does not constitute legal advice or legal representation.
 For legal advice, readers should consult a lawyer in their state.